Chesire/LifecykleLog/README.md

 _For more examples and usage, please refer to the [sample](https://github.com/Chesire/LifecykleLog/tree/master/lifecyklelog-sample)._

-## Release History

-* 2.0.0
-	* Refactor to be easier to configure, stripping the initialize method down to just taking the Application object.
-* 1.0.0
-    * Initial version

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/Chesire/LifecykleLog/blob/master/CONTRIBUTING.md) for details on how to contribute.